-A student who has three final examinations scheduled for the same day may request a change of date for one final through the Office of Academic Affairs.
+The last week of the term has an altered schedule to accommodate final assessment activities.
+A student who has three or more final assessment activities scheduled for the same day may request a change of date for one or more activity through the Office of Academic Affairs.

-Times and dates for final examinations may not be changed to accommodate students' travel plans.
-Permission for a student to change a final exam time and/or date must be obtained from the Office of Academic Affairs.
-The final examination schedule is available in the on-line schedule of classes on RAIN.
+Times and dates for final assessment activities may not be changed to accommodate students' travel plans.
+Permission for a student to change a final assessment activity time and/or date must be obtained from the Office of Academic Affairs.
+The schedule for the final week assessment activities is available in the on-line schedule of classes on RAIN.